jamcody/satellite-image-semantic-segmentation/README.md

 ![image](https://user-images.githubusercontent.com/85484281/215320480-0f5d9ea5-dc40-42d4-a16a-a57ae4a2aeb4.png)

 **2. PSPNet** shook the semantic segmentation field by winning the ImageNet Scene Parsing Challenge 2016.
 PSPNet is designed to mainly address the context confusion.
-For example, the boat is predicted to be a car because the shape is similar.
+For example, the small yacht can be predicted to be a car because the shape from far away is similar.
 If the context i.e. water is considered, this will not happen.
 As such, in PSPNet architecture, many sub-regions (local info) & full-region (global info) of the last cnn layer are used to extract features.
 They are, then, concatenated to construct the final feature representation.

 ![image](https://user-images.githubusercontent.com/85484281/215271892-f9784360-9a77-4e63-9d5c-6a7a9eff5714.png)